magfest/infrastructure/docs/jira.md

 account.
 See the [infrastructure webhooks](https://github.com/magfest/infrastructure/settings/hooks) for examples of the webhooks installed by the Jira app.

-## Referencing Issues in Git Commits
+## Referencing Jira Issues In Git Commits

 Git commit messages should use the following format to reference related issues in Jira: